Startup Business Ideas for Students

 23. Handcrafted Products

 Handmade, artisanal goods never go out of style.
+Plus, the market for handmade goods is expected to see moderate growth from 2023 to 2030 at a CAGR of 4.7%.
 Selling handcrafted products offers you the flexibility of selling your goods online, in established retailers, or at local markets.
 The first step involves determining the product(s) you’ll make.
 This could include food products, pet toys, wooden furniture, or many other items.
 To successfully sell handcrafted products, remember to focus on product quality and cater to the right niche market.

 24. Cleaning Services